noddde

 },

 The process model is optional.
-Omit it entirely if your domain does not need cross-aggregate coordination.
+Omit it entirely if your domain does not need cross-aggregate coordination or event-driven side effects.

 The Domain Class